 To remove, pull out the cross pins in the lower sockets then pull the bottom of the ladder out of the sockets.
 This will allow the top of the ladder to be unhooked freeing it for storage.

-CAUTION.
-Roof storage is limited to 250 pounds evenly distributed.
+CAUTION: ON non-SkyDeck units the roof storage is limited to 250 pounds evenly distributed.

 MAIN DOOR LOCK